pashmentov96/serverless-function/README.md

-# Yandex serverless function action
+# Yandex Cloud serverless function action

-This action update Serverless function in Yandex cloud.
+This action update serverless function in Yandex Cloud

 ## Usage

-1. Create serverless function in Yandex Cloud and copy function id
+1. Create serverless function in Yandex Cloud and copy function ID
 2. Add workflow to your repo
+3. Use the action in your workflow

 ## Example